-A first or 2.1 in a relevant subject (or equivalent) and the appropriate language skills.
+A first or upper-second class BA honours degree or equivalent in a relevant subject, a distinction or merit in an MA programme or equivalent in a relevant subject and the appropriate language skills.

 Months of entry

 Over the duration of the PhD, you produce an original piece of research of up to 100,000 words, in English or in German.
 Current theses being written between the departments of German and Comparative Literature include a comparison of W.G.
 Sebald and Orhan Pamuk as ‘marginal’ writers, and a study of post-Holocaust and post-colonial ‘trauma’ discourses.

 Both the Department of Modern Languages and the Department of Comparative Literature offer supervision from world-class academics with expertise in a wide range of disciplines, able to support and guide you through your research.
 Your progress is carefully monitored to ensure that you are on track to produce a thesis valued by the academic community.
 Throughout your programme, you are able to attend and contribute to research seminars, workshops, and research and transferable skills training courses, many of which benefit from the broader context of the Centre for Modern European Literature.
 You are also likely to gain experience teaching.

 Staff research interests in German include: Austrian studies; post-Idealist philosophy and the German lyric tradition; naturalism; modernism and 20th-century literature, especially Rilke, Kafka, Mann, W G Sebald and Jean Améry.
 Other areas of specialism within the School include: Beckett; Proust; the European avant-garde; modernism and postmodernism; cross-cultural transmission; translation theory; literary theory and aesthetics; Jewish writing; and literature and fundamentalism.